Gavin Fields: Career

-While a student at The University of Mississippi, Fields co wrote and acted in short film The Surface, and produced The Original I.Q.Tester, both of which played national and international film festivals.
+While a student at The University of Mississippi, Fields co wrote and acted in short film The Surface, and produced The Original IQ Tester, both of which played national and international film festivals.
 He continued writing, directing, and producing shorts upon graduating, as well as conceptualizing, directing, and editing commercial work.

 Fields began writing feature film screenplays while working on his masters degree.
 His first, Harry, Above the Title, was a finalist in 2019’s Nashville Film Festival Screenplay Competition, as well as a semi finalist in the ScreenCraft Drama Screenplay competition.

 In the same year, his second script, a comedy entitled A Season to Laugh, was a second round selection in the Austin Film Festival Script Competition and a quarter finalist in the Script Pipeline Screenwriting Competition.

 Psychological thriller A Devil Will Fall was a quarter finalist in 2020’s BlueCat Screenplay Competition and Fresh Voices Screenplay Competition.
 It was a semi finalist in the CineQuest Screenwriting Competition and the ScreenCraft Screenwriting Fellowship in the same year.

 In early 2020, he finished the script for neo noir Brutal Season and began developing it with producer Shelby Grady.
 The film premiered at Fantastic Fest in 2022 to positive reviews before going on to play the Fargo Film Festival, the Chattanooga Film Festival, NewFilmmakers LA, and the Phoenix Film Festival, where it was awarded Best Ensemble Cast.
 It was picked up for distribution by 1091 Pictures and released October 10, 2023.

 Fields continues to write and has since completed three additional feature screenplays.
 His next film, …And Before We’re Condemned, is in development.